-A Family Cross-Reference payment option is a legislatively mandated payment option made only available for two (2) eligible employees who are: 1) legally married and 2) have at least 1 eligible dependent.
+A Family Cross-Reference payment option is a legislatively mandated payment option available only for two eligible employees who are: 1) legally married and 2) have at least 1 eligible dependent.
 When choosing this option the dual planholders are required to elect the same plan coverage, complete all other required information when enrolling and have both planholders authorize or sign the enrollment election form.